javieitez/mydocs/lvm_cheatsheet.md

 # Create LVM volumes

 `fdisk` to create the necessary partitions.
-At the fdisk prompt, `t` to set the partition type to LVM. ´w´ to write and quit.
+At the fdisk prompt, `t` to set the partition type to LVM. `w` to write and quit.

 Then create the Physical Volume
 ```